Azure/azure-sdk/docs/java/implementation.md

 Don't create static logger instances.
 Static logger instances are shared among all client library instances running in a JVM instance.

-{% include requirement/MUST id="java-logging-levels" %} use one of the following log levels when emitting logs: `Logger.trace` (details), `Logger.info` (things happened), `Logger.warn` (might be a problem or not), and `Logger.error`.
+{% include requirement/MUST id="java-logging-levels" %} use one of the following log levels when emitting logs: `Verbose` (details), `Informational` (things happened), `Warning` (might be a problem or not), and `Error`.

-{% include requirement/MUST id="java-logging-errors" %} use the `Logger.error` logging level for failures that the application is unlikely to recover from (out of memory, etc.).
+{% include requirement/MUST id="java-logging-failure" %} use the `Error` logging level for failures that the application is unlikely to recover from (out of memory, etc.).

-{% include requirement/MUST id="java-logging-warn" %} use the `Logger.warn` logging level when a function fails to perform its intended task.
+{% include requirement/MUST id="java-logging-warning" %} use the `Warning` logging level when a function fails to perform its intended task.
 This generally means that the function will raise an exception.
 Do not include occurrences of self-healing events (for example, when a request will be automatically retried).

+{% include requirement/MAY id="java-logging-slowlinks" %} log the request and response (see below) at the `Warning` when a request/response cycle (to the start of the response body) exceeds a service-defined threshold.
+The threshold should be chosen to minimize false-positives and identify service issues.

-{% include requirement/MUST id="java-logging-info" %} use the `Logger.info` logging level when a function operates normally.
+{% include requirement/MUST id="java-logging-info" %} use the `Informational` logging level when a function operates normally.

-{% include requirement/MUST id="java-logging-trace" %} use the `Logger.trace` logging level for detailed troubleshooting scenarios.
+{% include requirement/MUST id="java-logging-verbose" %} use the `Verbose` logging level for detailed troubleshooting scenarios.
 This is primarily intended for developers or system administrators to diagnose specific failures.

-{% include requirement/MUSTNOT id="java-logging-sensitive" %} send sensitive information in log levels other than `Logger.trace`.
-For example, remove account keys when logging headers.
+{% include requirement/MUST id="java-logging-no-sensitive-info" %} only log headers and query parameters that are in a service-provided "allow-list" of approved headers and query parameters.
+All other headers and query parameters must have their values redacted.

+{% include requirement/MUST id="java-logging-requests" %} log request line and headers as an `Informational` message.
+The log should include the following information:

+* The HTTP method.
+* The URL.
+* The query parameters (redacted if not in the allow-list).
+* The request headers (redacted if not in the allow-list).
+* An SDK provided request ID for correlation purposes.
+* The number of times this request has been attempted.

-{% include requirement/MUST id="java-logging-request-line" %} log request line, response line, and headers, as a `Logger.info` message.
+{% include requirement/MUST id="java-logging-responses" %} log response line and headers as an `Informational` message.
+The format of the log should be the following:

+* The SDK provided request ID (see above).
+* The status code.
+* Any message provided with the status code.
+* The response headers (redacted if not in the allow-list).
+* The time period between the first attempt of the request and the first byte of the body.

-{% include requirement/MUST id="java-logging-cancellation" %} use `Logger.info` if a service call is cancelled.
+{% include requirement/MUST id="java-logging-cancellations" %} log an `Informational` message if a service call is cancelled.
+The log should include:

+* The SDK provided request ID (see above).
+* The reason for the cancellation (if available).

+{% include requirement/MUST id="java-logging-exceptions" %} log exceptions thrown as a `Warning` level message.
+If the log level set to `Verbose`, append stack trace information to the message.

 {% include requirement/MUST id="java-logging-log-and-throw" %} throw all exceptions created within the client library code through the `ClientLogger.logAndThrow()` API.